 The World

-The World is a 40 x 40 square that contains people
+The World is a 40 x 40 square that contains people.

 The People

 Each person is randomly assigned a color at the beginning of the simulation.
 They are each assigned a probability to resist change.

 Each person moves around the world randomly every time step.
 When they interact with each other, they will either transfer color preference or do nothing.